twocentstudios/twocentstudios.github.com/_posts/2024-05-08-investigating-tsurukame-macos-bug.markdown

 ### Setting up project and building

-I forked the repo, then cloned my fork to my local machine.
-I followed the instructions on the README to `pod install`, open the xcworkspace in Xcode 15.3, change the signing identifiers, and run the signing identifiers helper script.
+I fork the repo, then clone my fork to my local machine.
+I follow the instructions on the README to `pod install`, open the xcworkspace in Xcode 15.3, change the signing identifiers, and run the signing identifiers helper script.

-Since on the App Store the app was listed under "iPhone & iPad Apps" section, I chose the "My Mac (Designed for iPad)" build destination.
+Since on the App Store the app is listed under "iPhone & iPad Apps" section, I choose the "My Mac (Designed for iPad)" build destination.

-When trying to build, Xcode complained about not having the WatchOS SDK, I deleted simply deleted the two WatchOS targets and tried to build again.
-It built without any problems.
+When trying to build, Xcode complains about not having the WatchOS SDK, so I simply delete the two WatchOS targets and try to build again.
+It builds without any problems.

-I set up the simulator app with my API key and verified I could reproduce the bug.
+I set up the simulator app with my API key and verify I can reproduce the bug.

 ### Finding the relevant view controller

-I started by figuring out the name of the view controller.
+I start by figuring out the name of the view controller.

 #### Strategy 1: View Debugger